-In this paper, we present a small improvement on cone restriction in higher dimensions.
-The Fourier restriction is one of the most significant open challenges in harmonic analysis, addresses the restriction of the Fourier transform to a compact manifold.
-Stein \cite{S} conjectured that the restriction of Fourier transforms to a well-curved surface, such as sphere, paraboloids, or the cone studied in this paper, is a bounded $L^{p'} \to L^{q'}$ operator for some $p'$ and $q'$.
-The precise statement of cone restriction conjecture can be formulated as follows. \\
+In this paper, we obtain a modest improvement for the cone restriction problem in higher dimensions.
+The Fourier restriction problem is one of the central open questions in harmonic analysis.
+It concerns the possibility of restricting the Fourier transform of an $L^p$ function to a curved hypersurface.
+Stein \cite{S} conjectured that, for a well-curved hypersurface such as the sphere, the paraboloid, or the cone considered in this paper, the Fourier transform admits a bounded restriction operator from $L^{p'}$ to $L^{q'}$ for an appropriate range of exponents $p'$ and $q'$.